jasonqiu212/nus-cheatsheets/CS2106/cs2106-cheatsheet.md

 #### Shortest Remaining Time (SRT)

-- Idea: Pick task with shortest remaining time
+> Preemptive version of SJF

-  - Variation of SJF
+- Idea: Pick task with shortest remaining time (Basically same as SJF)
-  - Preemptive: New jobs with shorter remaining time can cut off running job
+  - **Preemptive**: New jobs with shorter remaining time can cut off running job
 - Pros and cons: Same as SJF

 ### Scheduling for Interactive Systems